BhupeshDahiya/devops-cloud-interview-guide/06-terraform/04-Statefile-in-git.md

 ### Why DynamoDB is Preferred for state locks instead of all ther db's(rds,aurora)?

+#### DynamoDB is preferred because it gives you simple, atomic locking with high availability and zero maintenance, while RDS/Aurora are heavier, more complex, and not optimized for this kind of lightweight coordination task.
+Earlier we needed DynamoDB because S3 couldn’t handle locking, but now Terraform added S3 native locking using .tflock files.So for new projects, we can skip DynamoDB — just make sure everyone is on Terraform 1.10+.

 - Serverless and Zero Maintenance: Unlike RDS or Aurora, which require managing instances, clusters, or complex scaling policies, DynamoDB is fully serverless.
 It requires no infrastructure provisioning, making it ideal for the simple key-value task of "locking".
 - Cost Efficiency: DynamoDB offers a Free Tier and an on-demand pricing model where you only pay for the exact number of requests made.
 For state locking—which involves infrequent read/write operations—this is significantly cheaper than maintaining a running RDS instance.
 - High Performance at Scale: DynamoDB provides single-digit millisecond latency for the simple "get" and "put" operations needed to acquire or release a lock, regardless of how many state files you manage.